Multimedia

 Covers sound as exhibited in modern film and television productions of all genres.
 Includes sound design, foley walking, ADR recording, on-set recording, and soundtrack/score recording.
 Includes mixing, editing, and software skills training.
 This course is also offered as MUC 126; a student who enrolls in this course a second time under either designator will be subject to the course repeat policy.
 Recommended: MUC 223.
 Prerequisites: MM 129.
 Audit available.

 Explores best practices in field sound recording for video projects including microphone selection and use.
-Develops skills in post-production sound, including sound mixing, sound design and distribution.
-Prerequisite: MM 235.
+Covers skills in post-production sound, including sound mixing, sound design and distribution.
+Introduces industry roles and responsibilities within sound departments.
+Prerequisite/Concurrent: MM 235, or instructor permission.
 Audit available.

 MM 134.
 Directing for Narrative.
 3 Credits.